dcomartin/TalkAbstracts/Building self documenting HTTP APIs with CQRS.md

-# Building self documenting HTTP APIs with CQRS
+# Building self descriptive HTTP APIs
 ## Abstract

 Does your HTTP API expose your database structure?